probmods/chapters/index.md

 # About this book

-Best viewed in recent versions of Chrome, Firefox, or Safari on a laptop or desktop computer.

-This book contains many technical exercises that run directly in your web browser.
-At the end of some chapters, we present some extended exercises as homework problems.
-To save your progress on homework problems, you can register an account; this also helps us improve the book by tracking what kinds of programs users run and what kinds of errors they encounter. <a href="/login">Login</a> or <a href="/register">register an account</a>

 ## How to cite

-Please cite this book as: N. D. Goodman and J. B. Tenenbaum (electronic).
+Please cite this book as:

+>Noah D. Goodman and Joshua B. Tenenbaum (electronic).
 Probabilistic Models of Cognition.
+Retrieved \<Date\> from http://probmods.org.

 ## Acknowledgements

 We are grateful to the following people, who contributed content or technical expertise to this or a previous version of the book: Timothy J. O'Donnell, Andreas Stuhlmuller, Tomer Ullman, John McCoy, Long Ouyang.

 The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research, the James S. McDonnell Foundation, the National Science Foundation, and the Stanford VPOL.

+## Technical notes

+Code examples are based on the [WebChurch](https://github.com/probmods/webchurch) system.
+Examples are best viewed in recent versions of Chrome, Firefox, or Safari on a laptop or desktop computer.
+Error messages will be most useful when viewed with Chrome.

+This book contains many technical exercises that run directly in your web browser.
+At the end of some chapters, we present some extended exercises as homework problems.
+To save your progress on homework problems, you can register an account; this also helps us improve the book by tracking what kinds of programs users run and what kinds of errors they encounter. <a href="/login">Login</a> or <a href="/register">register an account</a>